solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 Fork choice and voting is not blocked by user block propagation or execution of user transactions.

-Need a mechanism for splitting the reward between the leader and proposer.

-Proposers are going to capture all the MEV.
+Builders are going to capture all the MEV.

 ## Security Considerations